 The Accounts Payable Department located at CM1026, is responsible for the disbursements of payments for all college services and supplies.
 If you have any questions please contact Sue Stutzman at (810) 762-0523 or firstname.lastname@example.org.

-No matter what payment type is used, all checks issued by the college must be properly approved and supported with documentation substantiating the expenditure.
+- No matter what AP Type is used to create a requisition, all checks issued by the college must be properly approved and supported with itemized documentation from the vendor substantiating the expenditure.

 Certain intangible items do not require purchase orders or the goods receiving process and can be best accommodated with a Direct Voucher Payment (DVP).